-6 Restricted cash
+Restricted cash

-As of December 31, 2020, except for an amount of US\$506 (2019: US\$Nil) in relation to escrow amount deposited for a business acquisition (Note 4(e)), the Company's remaining restricted cash of US\$41,639 (2019: US\$23,852) represented bank balances held in restricted bank accounts pursuant to certain bank borrowings (Note 17).
+As of December 31, 2020, except for an amount of US\$506 in relation to escrow amount deposited for a business acquisition (Note 4(d)), the Company's remaining restricted cash of US\$41,639 represented bank balances held in restricted bank accounts pursuant to certain bank borrowings (Note 17).
+As of December 31, 2021, all the restricted cash represented bank balances held in restricted bank accounts pursuant to certain bank borrowings (Note 17).

-Restricted cash carried fixed interest at a weighted average rate of 0.57% (2019: 1.85%) per annum, out of which US\$41,613 (2019: US\$21,463) and US\$26 (2019: US\$2,389) are denominated in US\$ and HK\$, respectively.
+Restricted cash carried fixed interest at a weighted average rate of 0.33% (2020: 0.57%) per annum, out of which US\$26,111 (2020: US\$41,613), US\$nil (2020: US\$26) and US\$10,035 (2020: US\$nil) are denominated in US\$, HK\$ and RMB, respectively.

-7 Equity investment
+Equity investment

 On May 31, 2019, the Company and VGI Global Media PLC ("VGI"), an online-to-offline solutions provider across advertising, payment and logistics platforms in Thailand, jointly established a new company namely V-Click Technology Company Limited ("V-Click").
 VGI holds a majority stake of 51% in V-Click and the Company holds the remaining 49% stake.
-The investment was accounted for as an equity-method investment due to the significant influence the Company has over the operating and financial policies of the equity investee.
+The investment was accounted for as an equity-method investment due to the significant influence the Company has over the operating and financial policies of V-Click.